Guadalupe Correa-Cabrera

 “Militarización y Seguridad Ciudadana en Tamaulipas: Dilemas de la Sociedad Civil y Límites a la Participación Ciudadana en una Entidad donde el Estado Perdió el Monopolio de la Violencia.”
 In Taller sobre Seguridad Ciudadana en México.
 Monterrey, Nuevo León: Woodrow Wilson Center, CAF - Development Bank of Latin America, and Instituto Tecnológico de Monterrey (October 2014).

-“Violence and Foreign Direct Investment in Mexico: The Economic Impact of the ‘War against Drugs’.”
+“Violence and Foreign Direct Investment in Mexico: The Economic Impact of the ‘War Against Drugs’.”
 Voices of Mexico 96 (Autumn 2013): pp. 17-22.

 “A Business Perspective on Violence and Organized Crime.”
 Voices of Mexico 94 (Autumn 2012): pp. 19-22.